Lt-Dan-Taylor/Lt-Dan-Taylor/README.md

 # Aloha ~ 🍍👋

 I'm Ricko, a self-taught ✨Data Analyst✨.
 I have a passion for diving into the world of data, continuously learning and experimenting.
-While I don't have a formal IT academic background, I hold a strong belief in the transformative potential of free and accessible education.

 Here's a quick overview of my skills, aspirations and contact: